Hexworks/hexworks-site/_news/2018-11-05-weekly-update-zircon.md

 ---
 excerpt: "Had progress with Cobalt and integrated it with Zircon.
-Now the EventBus is no longer part of Zircon"
+Now the EventBus is no longer part of Zircon."
 title: "Weekly update: Zircon"
 tags: [zircon, project-update, project-update-zircon]
 author: hexworks